What is Riverfly Monitoring?

 Misbourne – Chiltern Society & Misbourne River Action

-The Herts & Chilterns Riverfly Hub is being supported by grants from Affinity Water, Natural England via the Lea Catchment Nature Improvement Area and the Chilterns Chalk Streams Project.
-The hub’s partners are:
+*The Chilterns Herts & Middlesex Riverfly Hub is supported by grants from Affinity Water, Natural England via the Lea Catchment Nature Improvement Area and the Chilterns Chalk Streams Project.
+The hub’s partners include: